MetaBorgCube/pcf-tutorial/README.md

 The grammar in the book is more type-directed, which constrains what programs the parser can parse to already be closer to the set of programs that are actually typed and therefore in the language.
 While this might seem advantageous, in practice it is nicer for a user to have a wide range of programs parse and be given highlighting.
 The type checker can give a much clearer explanation of why a program is not acceptable than a parser based on a grammar that encodes some type information.

 ### SDF3

+With a context-free grammar available to us, we can start implementing the syntax of PCF in Spoofax.
+For this we use SDF3, the Syntax Definition Formalism version 3.
+You'll find that the `tutorial` project already has some `.sdf3` files ready for you.

+- Explain lexical syntax
+- Note files for expressions and types
+- Note SPT tests
+- Suggest to write the pure pcf rules above
+- Suggest more SPT tests to try it out, including AST
+- Explain priorities and disambiguation
+- SPT tests with parse to another program with parentheses

 ## Static Semantics